Elijah Hicks

-Elijah Hicks (born October 16, 1999) is an American football safety for the Chicago Bears of the National Football League (NFL).
-He played college football at California and was drafted by the Bears in the seventh round of the 2022 NFL Draft.
+Elijah Hicks (born October 16, 1997) is an American professional football safety for the Chicago Bears of the National Football League (NFL).
+He played college football for the California Golden Bears and was selected by the Bears in the seventh round of the 2022 NFL draft.

 College career

 Hicks was ranked as a three–star recruit by 247Sports.com coming out of high school.
 He committed to California on January 10, 2017, over offers from Michigan, Notre Dame, UCLA, and USC.
+He earned First-team All-Pac-12 honors for the 2021 season.

 Professional career

-Hicks was drafted by the Chicago Bears in the seventh round with the 254th overall pick in the 2022 NFL Draft.
+Hicks was selected by the Chicago Bears in the seventh round with the 254th overall pick in the 2022 NFL draft.
+As a rookie, he appeared in 15 games and started two in the 2022 season.
+He finished with 28 total tackles (15 solo), one forced fumble, and one fumble recovery.